 If you would like to purchase sets of any of these home plans, give us a call.
 We can even make modifications to the plan to fit your exact needs!

 The steps to custom home design success

-Precision Structural Engineering has been involved with residential home projects all over the country.
-From providing just the structural engineering, to helping a client draft a home of their dreams.
-If you are wanting to develop plans for a home that you are planning to build, there are a few ways you can go about doing this.
+Precision Structural Engineering has been involved with residential construction projects all over the country.
+From providing just the structural engineering, to helping a client draft their dream home.
+If you are wanting to develop floor plans for a home that you are planning to build, there are a few ways you can go about doing this.
 We will list a few of the most important steps and how to get the most out of each one.

 Step 1: Choose your design professional

 Architect – An architect will be the best option if you are trying to create a completely custom home from just an idea.
 They will be able to assist you with almost all of the next steps without having to seek other professionals.
 An architect would be able to design the most efficient home while also sticking to your wants and needs.
 They will most likely start with a full interview to get a complete grasp of what you are wanting.
 Preliminary design, bidding of the project, and project allowance assistance is all part of what an architect may provide you.

 Home Designer – You will need to find a residential home designer that has great experience and has demonstrated that they can deliver the type and style of the home that you are wanting.
 This will help to ensure a quick, efficient, and successful design phase.
 A home designer is not licensed, but will have extensive knowledge on the drafting process of a residential home.
 They will be able to provide your structural engineer and other professionals with a detailed floor plan to work from.